VioletStarsinChains/FelixSaysDoubt/README.md

 - felix/ — Files related to the Felix AI epistemology-based interface prototype

-- Misc/ — Mostly analysis of Star Trek TNG, DS9, and VOY episodes from a psyop/surveillance capitalism perspective
+- Misc/ — Mostly analysis of Star Trek TNG, DS9, and VOY episodes from a psyop/surveillance capitalism perspective.
+Also the occasional leaked doc from z, my informant.

 - z/ — The mysterious informant whispering in my ear